Silent Hill 2: Restless Dreams

 Silent Hill 2 isn’t far removed from its predecessor as far as gameplay, which is fantastic if you love survival horrors, but again it is marred by the usual console porting culprits.
 The camera can be sheer torture when walking around tight enclosures.
 Although you do have some degree of control over it, it’s not uncommon for it to lock in place when you’re trapped in a corner (or when a fixed external camera is employed) thereby obscuring potential monsters right in front of your character.
 Thank goodness for the radio, a clever little device that emits static whenever monsters are nearby, an effect that is both useful and very creepy.

-But monsters are surprisingly mild mannered despite their outward appearance.
+But monsters are surprisingly mild mannered despite their menacing appearance.
 You can simply run past them when on the streets, and inside you need them dead because they’re blocking your path.
 Combat is generally clunky, especially if you’re resorting to non-projectile weapons, and the repetitive repertoire or three or so monsters throughout the game eventually wears one down.
 But it’s definitely worth learning the controls in the end.
 Deep and thoughtful in its gloomy presentation, with interesting characters and a moving soundtrack, Silent Hill 2 is an absolute classic of a survival horror.

 System Requirements: PIII 700Mhz , 64MB RAM, 32MB Video, 1.8GB HDD, Windows 98